-Air pressure data were corrected for the influence of the flow field around the aircraft.
-The corrected (static) air pressure $p_s$ was obtained via where $p{s,i}$ is the uncorrected static pressure, $q_i$ is the uncorrected dynamic pressure, c is a calibration factor to obtain the corrected dynamic pressure (with c = 1.165), and $\Delta p_s$ is the measurement error of the five hole probe depending on the flow angle (see Hartmann et al., 2018, their Eq.
-(6)).
-The constant c had been obtained by Hartmann et al. (2018) from several pairs of reverse-heading flight sections during which the mean wind had changed only a little.
+where $p{s,i}$ is the uncorrected static pressure, $q_i$ is the uncorrected dynamic pressure, c is a calibration factor to obtain the corrected dynamic pressure (with c = 1.165), and $\Delta p_s$ is the measurement error of the five-hole probe depending on the flow angle (see Hartmann et al., 2018, their Eq.
+6).
+The constant c was obtained by Hartmann et al. (2018) from several pairs of reverse-heading flight sections during which the mean wind only changed a little.